katamvarsha/Text-Analytics-Model-and-Chatbot-WWF/README.md

 };

 ```
-_For more information on how to configure and customize the react chatbot, please refer to the [Documentation](https://fredrikoseberg.github.io/react-chatbot-kit-docs/docs/configure-your-bot)_

 ### Usage
 To start the interactive chatbot, simply run $ npm start.
 This will open the development server at http://localhost:3000/.